BambooHR Recruiting Software

 1%

-Source: Q3.2 — "Which recruiting tools did you evaluate?" + Q3.5 — "Were there any other tools you considered?" (deduplicated per respondent)
+Source: Q3.2, "Which recruiting tools did you evaluate?" + Q3.5, "Were there any other tools you considered?" (deduplicated per respondent, n=97).
+Excludes 3 respondents who never considered or could not recall.

 BambooHR Head-to-Head Win/Loss (n=20)